oracle/node-oracledb/INSTALL.md

 - On macOS, did you install Oracle Instant Client in `~/lib` or `/usr/local/lib`?

-- Do you have multiple copies of Node.js installed?
-Did the correct `npm` and `node-gyp` get invoked?

-- Did you get *Error: Module version mismatch* or *Error: Module did not self-register*?
-You must rebuild node-oracledb when you upgrade Node.js.

 Issues and questions about node-oracledb can be posted on [GitHub][10] or [Slack][48] ([link to join Slack][49]).